gtaylor/python-route53/README.rst

 :Info: A Python 2.7/3.x compatible Route53 module.
 :Author: Greg Taylor
+:Status: No longer actively maintained.
+Speak up if interested in taking over!

 The ``python-route53`` Python package is a simple Python 3 compatible API for Amazon's `Route 53`_.